 The Oxford/AstraZeneca, Johnson & Johnson/Janssen and Sputnik vaccines use a different approach.
 Instead of nanoparticles, they deliver via a modified Adenovirus (a mild virus that causes sore throats, pink eye etc).
 The DNA code for Spike is spliced into its genome.
 After injection, the virus infects some human cells.
 Its DNA sneaks into their nucleus and is transcribed into mRNA.
 That exits the nucleus, then follows the same path as the RNA vaccines: ribosome to Spike to export to immune response.

 Of the 3 DNA vaccines, Sputnik (2 jabs) has excellent results, but probably won’t be available in the US.
 J&J (1 jab) is mediocre at preventing infection, though it’s OK at blocking serious disease and death.
 Oxford (2 jabs) is somewhere in between.
 The lower efficacy may be because some people are already immune to Adenovirus: so they kill it prematurely.
-Sputnik uses two different virus forms (one from chimps).
-That may explain its better performance.
+Sputnik uses two different virus forms, which may explain its better performance.
 J&J and AstraZeneca are testing variations that may also be more effective.

 Novamax takes a third approach.
 It cuts to the chase, and injects Covid-19 Spike protein directly.
 The Spikes are manufactured by moth (!) cells.
 How cool is that?
 To produce the vaccine, the DNA sequence for Spike is spliced into a virus genome.
 That infects the moth cells, which then produce Spike via the same path as the DNA vaccines.
 The protein is purified, then attached to a fatty nanoparticle.
 To the immune system, it looks a lot like a Coronavirus.
 Trials in the UK showed 89% efficacy (2 jabs).
 US Phase 3 trials started in December.